 c.
 Cadets on probation or whose conduct during the year, in or out of the classroom and in or out of school, otherwise indicates that they may not have the self-discipline, respect or pride to consistently behave in a manner reflecting credit on the unit, may not be allowed to participate in unit field trips.

 402. Classroom Discipline.
 An atmosphere conducive to study and learning will be maintained in the classroom at all times.
-Cadets are to follow the Classroom Rules (Appendix ?? ) at all times.
+Cadets are to follow the Classroom Rules (Appendix B) at all times.
 Instruction will begin following attendance and/or class announcements.
 When the bell rings for the end of the period, the Class Leader will wait for the instructor to finish the thought or point he or she is making and then call the class to attention.
 The instructor will then dismiss the class or instruct the Class Leader to dismiss the class.
 Cadets are responsible for ensuring that the classroom is left in a clean and orderly condition.

 403. Military Etiquette.
 One of the NJROTC program objectives is to develop respect, and an understanding of the need for constituted authority.
 It is expected that members of the NJROTC unit will treat all persons (other cadets in the unit as well as all other people they come in contact with outside of the unit) with mutual respect and courtesy.
 Military etiquette, customs and courtesies will be the basis of unit standards.